OwlInSpace/myobuV2/README.md

 # Myobu V2 Token

-The Myobu V2 Token, has reflection fees and a team fee.
-Team fee is based on if its a buy or sell.
+The Myobu V2 Token, has team fee based on if its a buy or sell or if its a transfer to a taxed address.
 No fee when adding liquidity or removing liquidity

 Has snapshot functionality to be called by another contract (DAO).